Stream capture: Effect on freshwater life

 River capture is a shaping force in the biogeography or distribution of many freshwater fish species.

+New Zealand freshwater fish

+Geological uplift in the southern South Island led to the divergence of freshwater galaxiid populations isolated by river capture.

 Australian freshwater fish

 The formerly massive Great Dividing Range runs the length of the eastern coastline of Australia and has isolated native freshwater fish populations east and west of the range for millions of years.
 In the last two million years erosion has reduced the Great Dividing Range to a critical point where west-to-east river capture events have been possible.
 A number of native fish species that originated in the Murray–Darling river system to the west are (or were) found naturally occurring in a number of coastal systems spanning almost the entire length of the range.

 None of the river capture events that allowed native fish of the Murray-Darling system to cross into and colonise these East Coast river systems seem to have formed permanent linkages.
 The colonising Murray-Darling fish in these East Coast river systems have therefore become isolated from their parent species, and due to isolation, the founder effect, genetic drift and natural selection, have become separate species (see allopatric speciation).